 Columbus Coffee Trail

 Coffee in Columbus is serious business.
 Third wave coffee shops abound, each offering a unique twist on the seemingly simple cup of coffee.
-As a coffee-loving visitor, I wasn’t sure where to start my exploration of the Columbus coffee scene – until I discovered the Columbus Coffee Trail.
+As a coffee-loving visitor, I wasn’t sure where to find the best Columbus coffee shops – until I discovered the Columbus Coffee Trail.

 Since I’m an overachiever when it comes to coffee, I visited five coffee shops in just two days.
 I loved all five and can recommend each as worthy stops for anybody hitting the Columbus Coffee Trail.